svesavov/SnsSqlitePsModule/README.md

 SnsSqlitePsModule PowerShell Module
 =============

-This is a PowerShell module for working with SQLite, based on Warren Frame's (RamblingCookieMonster) and his contributors project, Named ["PSSQLite"](https://github.com/RamblingCookieMonster/PSSQLite).
+This is a PowerShell module for working with [SQLite](https://www.sqlite.org) DataBases, based on Warren Frame's (RamblingCookieMonster) and his contributors project, named ["PSSQLite"](https://github.com/RamblingCookieMonster/PSSQLite).
-The reason to make my own Binary PSModule written on C# is mainly related with performance as it can be seen on the screenshot:
+The reason to make my own Binary PSModule written on C# is mainly related with performance as it can be seen on the screenshots:
 ![Performance Test Generate Data](/Media/GenerateInput.JPG)
 ![Performance Test Inserting Process](/Media/InvokeQryInAction.JPG)
 ![Performance Test Insert Data](/Media/InsertData.JPG)